“Leadership is Taken, Not Given” – WiserWulff White Paper

 Recent Insights

 The Project Management Body of Knowledge (PMBOK) Guide identifies four processes involved in the overall project definition process: project initiation, scope planning, scope definition, and scope verification.
-This post will focus on the first...
+Our last post covered project initiation.
+This...